 NEW!
 Extend your global health experience through combining an ISC, AE, and/or Research Immersion!

-This course is a one-month clinical rotation that introduces students to key topics and concepts in global health including diseases, conditions, and health interventions common in low-resource settings.
+The Integrated Science Course (ISC): Global Health is a one-month clinical rotation that introduces students to key topics and concepts in global health including diseases, conditions, and health interventions common in low-resource settings.
 Health and developmental issues across nations and cultures that require collective (partnership-based) action are highlighted.
 Placements at ISC sites are at Vanderbilt partner locations around the world including Guatemala, Jordan, Kenya, and Peru.
 This didactic course is taught through both a series of online global health modules that introduce students to key topics and concepts in global health and weekly Skype mentoring sessions with their VUSM faculty mentor.

 This four-week AE is an extension of the Global Health ISC and aims to provide clinical experience in the care of patients in low- and middle-income countries (LMICs), most often in resource-constrained environments.
 Students will assess the most common health problems encountered at the site, the usual treatment protocols, and how management differs from that in the U.S. or other developed countries.
 Students will learn how treatment and treatment decisions are influenced by local contexts, policies, and cultural components.
 In this AE, students will mindfully and ethically draw on their ‘resourcefulness’ to navigate the various constraints of working in resource-constrained settings.
 The hospital or clinic site is arranged by the student and approved by course director.
 Approval can be facilitated by Vanderbilt faculty involvement at the site.
 Students may elect to combine clinical work with language immersion studies (particularly Spanish).
 If the intended location is on the State Department Travel Alert List, additional approval will be required.
 Students are responsible for covering all of their personal expenses associated with the course and travel, but small amounts of funding may be available.

-Some of our AE partner sites include:
+Our AE partner sites include:

 - China: Qilu Hospital of Shandong University – focus on Chinese Traditional Medicine, EM, Internal Med, OB/GYN, Pediatrics, Surgery, Anesthesia